Deplatforming: Reactions

-Justifications
+Support for deplatforming

 According to its defenders, deplatforming has been used as a tactic to prevent the spread of hate speech and disinformation.
 Social media has evolved into a significant source of news reporting for its users, and support for content moderation and banning of inflammatory posters has been defended as an editorial responsibility required by news outlets.

 Supporters of deplatforming have justified the action on the grounds that it produces the desired effect of reducing what they characterize as hate speech.
 Angelo Carusone, president of the progressive organization Media Matters for America and who had run deplatforming campaigns against conservative talk hosts Rush Limbaugh in 2012 and Glenn Beck in 2010, pointed to Twitter's 2016 ban of Milo Yiannopoulos, stating that "the result was that he lost a lot....
 He lost his ability to be influential or at least to project a veneer of influence."

-In the United States, deprivation of rights under the First Amendment is sometimes cited as a criticism of deplatforming.
+In the United States, the argument that deplatforming violates rights protected by the First Amendment is sometimes raised as a criticism.
 Proponents say that deplatforming is a legal way of dealing with controversial users online or in other digital spaces, so long as the government is not involved with causing the deplatforming.
-According to Audie Cornish, host of the NPR show Consider This, modern deplatforming is not a government issue.
-She states that "the government can't silence your ability to say almost anything you want on a public street corner.
+According to Audie Cornish, host of the NPR show Consider This, "the government can't silence your ability to say almost anything you want on a public street corner.
 But a private company can silence your ability to say whatever you want on a platform they created."